Open this photo in gallery:

 • Jonathan Price - CEO of Teck

-• Tabatha Bull - President and CEO of Canadian Council for Indigenous Business
+• Tabatha Bull - president and CEO of the Canadian Council for Indigenous Business

 • Cameron Bailey - CEO of the Toronto International Film Festival

-With reports from Andrew Willis, Marie Woolf, Mark Rendell and the Canadian Press
+With reports from Stephanie Levitz, Andrew Willis, Marie Woolf and The Canadian Press

 Follow related authors and topics